MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/index.md

 ![Person using Dynamics 365 Guides while working on a truck engine](media/woman-at-work.PNG "Person using Dynamics 365 Guides while working on a truck engine")

-## Easily create mixed-reality guides without the need for specialized skills
+## Create mixed-reality guides without the need for specialized skills

 [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] allows anyone to create step-by-step mixed-reality guidance for a task, without the need for specialized 3D or programming skills.
 Start with the PC authoring tool to create guides — step-by-step instructions with images, video, and 3D holograms.
 After creating the guide on a PC, authors use HoloLens to connect the instruction cards and holograms to the physical work space by picking them up and